kapouer/window-page/README.md

   route chain is finished it is imported into window.document before the build chain starts.

-* state.updating
-  is set to true if the currently run chain function has already run once on the current document instance.

 ### Chains

 * Page.route(fn)
+* Page.build(fn)
 * Page.setup(fn)
-* Page.build(fn)

 The return values of the promises are ignored.

-All functions receive the same "state" parameter, which ends up being available as `Page.state`.
+All functions receive the same "state" parameter, which is available just before build chain as `Page.state`.

 ### History